unbounded-enterprise/asset-layer-sdk-unity/README.md

 AssetLayerSDK.Initialize(config);
 ```

-Or via an instance, which can doesn't need to be directly used after construction:
+Or via an instance, which doesn't need to be directly used after construction:

 ```c#
 AssetLayerSDK assetlayer = new AssetLayerSDK(config);